 Applicants interested in serving on the Heights Arts ECT should first read and understand the objectives and requirements of the committee.

 The Heights Arts ECT is a group of volunteer artists and arts professionals who collectively oversee the Heights Arts exhibition program.
-The objective of the subcommittee is to present high-quality, significant exhibitions in the Heights Arts exhibition spaces, presenting diverse media and a good cross-section of established and emerging artists of our northeast Ohio region.
+The objective of the community team is to present high-quality, significant exhibitions in the Heights Arts exhibition spaces, presenting diverse media and a good cross-section of established and emerging artists of our northeast Ohio region.

 The committee’s essential duties are:

-o Respectful criticism of the art discussed
+o Respectful criticism of the art discussed.

 o No use of the organization for personal advantage or that of friends or relatives.